In this financial wellness guide, you’ll learn the key areas to improve your financial health and wellbeing.

 Financial wellness is a state of healthy living through the active pursuit of financial knowledge, planning, and goal setting to live your best life.

 We’ve all had moments where our financials caused a great deal of stress.
 We either didn’t have much of it or stressing over how to make it grow.
 These worries cause stress that impacts how we feel about our lives.
-Those feelings and thoughts impact our physical, mental, and emotional well-being.
-And when we cannot meet our financial obligations, it causes stress leading to fatigue, absenteeism, lower production, higher medical cost, bad performance, anger, and a feeling of hopelessness.
+Those feelings and thoughts affect our physical, mental, and emotional wellbeing.
+And when we cannot meet our financial obligations, it causes stress leading to fatigue, absenteeism, lower production, higher medical cost, lousy performance, anger, and a feeling of hopelessness.

-Financial wellness aims for a healthier outlook on life.
-As a lifestyle goal, it’s about managing money today and planning for a future with less stress and a healthier lifestyle.
+Financial wellness aims for a healthier outlook on life that includes mental, emotional, and physical health.
+As a lifestyle goal, it’s about managing money today and planning a future with less stress and a healthier lifestyle.

 Why it Matters

-Financial wellness matters because it recognizes the lack of financial planning and preparation leads to increase stress, mood changes, lower productivity impacting both our relationships and work performance.
+Financial wellness matters because it recognizes that lack of financial planning and preparation leads to increased stress, mood changes, and lower productivity, impacting our relationships and work performance.

 When we’re not in control of money, it controls our ability to live well too.
-Can you afford the much needed time off?
+Can you afford the much-needed time off?
 Are you able to enjoy your favorite latte?
-Do you skip social and family events just to stick to a budget?
+Do you skip social and family events to stick to a budget?

-I believe people can achieve financial well-being through a shift in mindset, a better understanding of finances, access to better banking products, and a supportive community.
+I believe people can achieve financial wellbeing through a shift in mindset, improved financial decision-making, access to better banking products, and a supportive community.

 The Financial Wellness Roadmap

-The road to financial wellness includes 5 milestones–financial literacy, financial capability, financial security, financial independence, and financial freedom.
-Your journey to financial well-being isn’t about making millions of dollars.
+I created a roadmap to guide people who have different starting points in their financial journeys.
+The road to financial wellness includes five stages–financial literacy, financial capability, financial security, financial independence, and financial freedom.
+Your journey to financial wellbeing isn’t about making millions of dollars.
 It’s about taking into account how you’re feeling today as you plan for a better tomorrow.

-The roadmap can help guide your progress and includes 5 stages:
+The roadmap can guide your progress and includes:

 Stage 1.
 Financial Literacy

-Financial literacy is understanding the basics of personal finance, banking terms, and how money works.
+The path to financial literacy is understanding the basics of personal finance, banking terms, and how money works.
+Financial literacy addresses topical money worries and personal finance fundamentals.

 Stage 2.
 Financial Capability

-Financial capability is being knowledgeable and capable to make better decisions with your money.
+The path to financial capability is knowledgeable and capable of making better decisions with your money.
+Access to better tools can improve your economic life.

 Stage 3.
 Financial Security

-Financial security is when your income is enough to cover your monthly expenses and debt obligations well into the future.
+The path to financial security is when your income is enough to cover your monthly expenses and debt obligations well into the future.
+Experiencing economic shock is in your plan, and you’re on track to achieve short- and long-term financial goals.

 Stage 4.
 Financial Independence

-Financial independence is reached when you have enough money to cover your basic needs and some luxuries too.
+The path to financial independence is when you have enough money to cover your basic needs and some luxuries.
+Employment becomes optional.

 Stage 5.
 Financial Freedom